appcircleio/appcircle-docusaurus/docs/integrations/azure-bot-for-swiftlint-and-detekt.md

 ---
-title: Azure Bot For Swiftlint and Detekt
+title: Azure Bot for Swiftlint and Detekt
 metaTitle: Azure Bot For Swiftlint and Detekt
 metaDescription: Azure Bot For Swiftlint and Detekt
 sidebar_position: 9